 One rather alarming example of this is the proposal to lease forest lands to industries, for growing raw materials.
 Ostensibly to reduce the pressure of industries on natural forests, this move is being severely criticised on a number of counts: in places, good forest areas may be leased out in the guise of degraded forest lands, and the dependence of local poor people (especially pastoralists) on degraded lands and grasslands will be denied if these lands are leased to industry.
-Astonishingly, Environment Minister Kamal Nath defended the move by saying that state governments were not fully able to protect forest lands, and that private companies may be able to do this better!
-Alternative suggestions regarding farm forestry to meet industrial demands have so far been ignored by the Ministry.
-It is indeed sad that the very Ministry which should be resisting and moderating the new economic forces, is capitulating the unjustified industrial demands.
+Astonishingly, environment minister Kamal Nath defended the move by saying that state governments were not fully able to protect forest lands, and that private companies may be able to do this better!
+Alternative suggestions regarding farm forestry to meet industrial demands have so far been ignored by the ministry.
+It is indeed sad that the very ministry which should be resisting and moderating the new economic forces is capitulating to unjustified industrial demands.

 Liberalisation of imports has also led to dangerous trends.
 Last year we reported the enormous influx of consumer goods and the consequent rise in waste materials going into our water and soils.
 Plastics are just one example of this.
 Now, evidence has surfaced that the situation is far worse: India is becoming the dumping ground for a whole range of toxic wastes from the industrial countries, much as has happened to many other tropical countries in the past.
 Pepsi Cola Company, welcomed with folded hands by the government, is reported to be exporting some 45,000 tonnes of plastic waste into India.
-Greenpeace International reports that an Indian company, Futura Industries of Tamil Nadu, has imported 10,000 metric tons of plastic waste since 1992.
-This is for recycling, but Futura has admitted that 30-40% of this could not be re-used.
-In the first half of 1994, 5 million kgs. of metal wastes were imported from Australia; between 1992 and 1993, imports of lead acid battery wastes from the same country increased nearly three-fold from 1,26,000 kg. to 3,46,000 kg.
-In October 1994, a delegation of Australian officials was to come to India to negotiate more such trade arrangements; fortunately, due to widespread public protest, the tour was cancelled.
-The Ministry of Environment has now reportedly taken a strong view against such imports, but it has been sidelined by other government departments, including the Department of Chemicals and Petrochemicals, and by sections in industry, including the shipbreaking and small-scale plastics industry.
+Greenpeace International reports that an Indian company, Futura Industries of Tamil Nadu, has imported 10,000 metric tonnes of plastic waste since 1992.
+This is for recycling, but Futura has admitted that 30-40 per cent of this cannot be re-used.
+In the first half of 1994, 5 million kg of metal wastes were imported from Asutralia; between 1992 and 1993, imports of lead acid battery wastes from the same country increased nearly three-fold from 1,26,000\ kg to 3,46,000 kg.
+In October 1994, a delegation of Australisn officials was top come to India to negotiate more such trade arrangements: fortunately, due to widespread public protest, the tour was cancelled.
+The ministry of environment has now reportedly taken a strong view against such imports. but it has been sidelined by other government departments, including the department of chemicals and petrochemicals, and by sections in industry, including the shipbreaking and small-scale plastics industry.
 All that has happened is that a committee has been appointed to suggest conditions under which the import can be allowed.

 Another indication of the eagerness of the Indian government to please foreign investors and major Indian industries is the alacrity with which it has proposed an intellectual property rights (IPR) system for new plant varieties.
-Under GATT, India is obliged to introduce a sui generis IPR system for plants; however, it has a five year grace period in which to do so, and there is no written obligation to follow any existing model of IPR legislation.
-However, under pressure from seed companies who want monopolistic rights to the varieties they produce, the Agriculture Ministry has not only already drafted a Plant Varieties Act, but more or less modeled it after the International Convention for the Protection of New Varieties of Plants (UPOV).
-The UPOV Convention has recently been amended to almost eliminate sections guaranteeing farmers' and researchers' exemptions from being subject to IPR monopolies.
-Though the Indian draft has included strong sections on 'farmers' and researchers' rights, it is feared that these will not stay for long; it is probably a matter of time before the Indian govern- ment succumbs to the intense pressure from the international seed industry, which caused the dilution of these aspects in the UPOV Convention.
+Under GATT, India is obliged to introduce a sui generis IPR system for plants; however, it has a five-year grace period in which to do so, and there is no written obligation to follow any existing model of IPR legislation.
+However, under pressure from seed companies who want monopolistic rights to the varieties they produce, the agriculture ministry has not only already drafted a Plant Varieties Act, but more or less modelled it after the International Convention for the Protection of New Varieties of Plants (UPOV).
+The UPOV Convention has recently been amended to almost eliminate sections guaranteeing farmers' and researchers'. exemptions from being subject to IPR